jaiswaladi246/Python-4-DevOps/Day-0.md

-Here's the detailed syllabus for a 30-day Python for DevOps course:
+## This is syllabus for a 30-day Python for DevOps course by DevOps Course

 ## Day 1: 🐍 Introduction to Python
 - **Topics:**